Wellness @ SLS

 falling off the tree, for habits or attitudes you wish to leave behind

-Monday, October 10: Wellness Week Keynote with Professor Ron Tyler: Mindfulness Techniques for the Chronically Busy
+Monday, October 9: Wellness Week Mindfulness Meditation with Professor Ron Tyler

 RSVP

 Stop by the student lounge during the lunch break to get to know a few CAPS counselors and pick up fresh, healthy juice from Pressed.
-The counselors in attendance will be Dr. Cierra Whatley, Dr. Tovah Krokoszynski, and SLS’s own Dr. Liz Chaney.
+SLS’s own Dr. Sonia Amin will be in attendance.